winitzki/scall/tutorial/programming_dhall.md

 The `assert` feature in Dhall imposes a constraint that two values should be equal (have the same normal forms) at typechecking time.
 The expression `assert : x ≡ y` will be accepted only if `x` and `y` have the same type and the same normal forms.

-It turns out that Dhall's `assert` feature is equivalent to a certain expression involving the Leibniz equality.
+It turns out that Dhall's `assert` feature can be implemented via the Leibniz equality.
 To explain that, let us show how a Leibniz equality type may be used to write code that typechecks only if given values `x` and `y` are equal.

 If `x` and `y` are equal then `f x` and `f y` are the same type for any function `f : T → Type`.